 - Attachment A. Superintendent’s Memo #198-16: Unified English Braille Implementation Plan for Virginia Public Schools

-- Virginia School for the Deaf and the Blind (VSDB) – The VSDB is located in Staunton, Virginia and provides a day program and outreach services, as well as a residential setting exclusively to students who are deaf or hard of hearing, blind or visually impaired, or deaf-blind.
-The VSDB Outreach Services assist early intervention providers, local school divisions, and families in meeting the needs of children in the Commonwealth.
-The VSDB’s admission policy is available at the above Web site.
+- Virginia School for the Deaf and the Blind: Located in Staunton, the Virginia School for the Deaf and Blind provides a day program and outreach services, as well as a residential setting exclusively for students who are deaf or hard of hearing, blind or visually impaired, or deaf-blind.
+The school’s outreach services assist early intervention providers, local school divisions and families in meeting the needs of children in the commonwealth.
+The school’s admission policy is available at its website.

-- Virginia Department for the Deaf and Hard of Hearing (VDDHH) – The VDDHH provides standards for educational interpreting services and other services to reduce the communication barriers between persons who are deaf or hard of hearing and their families and the professionals who serve them.
+- Virginia Department for the Deaf and Hard of Hearing: The Virginia Department for the Deaf and Hard of Hearing provides standards for educational interpreting services and other services to reduce the communication barriers between persons who are deaf or hard of hearing and their families and the professionals who serve them.

-- Virginia Department for the Blind and Vision Impaired (DBVI) – The DBVI’s primary focus is to assist Virginians who are blind in achieving quality employment outcomes.
+- Virginia Department for the Blind and Vision Impaired: The primary focus of the Virginia Department for the Blind and Vision Impaired is to assist Virginians who are blind in achieving quality employment outcomes.
 Vocational evaluation, job training, job development, placement, follow-up and other services are provided to assist consumers in obtaining jobs in the public and private sectors.
-The DBVI’s education services program provides services to early intervention providers, school personnel, and families to help children to be successful in school and the community, and to prepare for the future.
+The department’s education services program provides services to early intervention providers, school staff and families to help children to be successful in school and the community, and to prepare for the future.
 The Virginia Rehabilitation Center for the Blind and Vision Impaired offers training in the skills of blindness to blind and vision-impaired Virginians and encourages people to develop positive attitudes about blindness.
-The Library and Resource Center provides services to local school divisions to support the education of children who are blind or visually impaired.
-Library services are also offered to persons who are print disabled.
+The Department Library and Resource Center provides services to local school divisions to support the education of children who are blind or visually impaired.
+Library services are also offered to persons who are print-disabled.

-- Technical Assistance Center for Children Who Are Deaf or Hard of Hearing and VNOC -This center provides training and technical assistance in the area of deafness/hard of hearing.
-Assistance is available to local public school systems as well as early intervention and preschool programs through the Virginia Network of Consultants for Professionals Working with Children Who are Deaf or Hard of Hearing (VNOC).
+- Technical Assistance Center for Children Who Are Deaf or Hard of Hearing and Virginia Network of Consultants for Professionals Working With Children Who Are Deaf or Hard of Hearing: This center provides training and technical assistance in the area of deafness/hard of hearing.
+Assistance is available to local public school systems as well as early intervention and preschool programs through the Virginia Network of Consultants for Professionals Working with Children Who are Deaf or Hard of Hearing.

-- Accessible Instructional Materials Center-VA (AIM-VA) – The AIM-VA’s extensive library has developed an alternative system of providing accessible educational media under standards set by federal law (NIMAS) to students who meet the federal requirements for print disabilities and who are eligible for accessing educational media under individual IEPs, as required under Part B of IDEA.
-The AIM-VA, in conjunction with partnering agencies, provides required accessible educational materials to students with an IEP and training for staff, at no cost to Local Educational Agencies.
+- Accessible Instructional Materials Center-VA: This center’s extensive library has developed an alternative system of providing accessible educational media under standards set by federal law through the National Instructional Materials Accessibility Standard.
+The standards pertain to students who meet the federal requirements for print disabilities and who are eligible for accessing educational media under individual Individualized Educational Programs, as required under Part B of the federal Individuals with Disabilities Education Act.
+The Accessible Instructional Materials Canter, in conjunction with partnering agencies, provides required accessible educational materials to students with an individualized educational program, along with training for staff, at no cost to local educational agencies.